prisma/prisma/docs/prisma2-feedback.md

 # Prisma 2 feedback

 Prisma 2 is currently running in _Preview_ and has a number of [limitations](./limitations.md).
 It is not yet considered production-ready!
-There will a _General Availability_ release later this year where we issue a stable and production-ready release of Prisma 2.
+There will a _General Availability_ release later this year where we issue a stable and production-ready version.

 ## Breaking changes